 The dried-out rivulets are full of oleander bushes (Nerium oleander), from whose open seed pods thousands of downy seeds fly about.
 Caspian pond turtles (Mauremys caspica) swim in the brooks, innumerable frogs are croaking, and pied toads crawl about.
 Down in the valley, along the river, farmers are ploughing their fields with oxen.

 A metre-long desert monitor lizard (Varanus griseus) is creeping up a rock face, and here we also observe blue rock thrushes (Monticola solitarius), black redstarts of the red-bellied subspecies (Phoenicurus ochruros ssp. rufiventris), and rock pigeons (Columba livia).
 Herdsmen are grazing goats and sheep high up on the slopes.
 The animals are surefooted, but occasionally they cause a shower of pebbles to tumble down.
-Over the highest mountain peaks, which are still clad in snow, golden eagles (Aquila chrysaetos) are soaring, while griffon vultures (Gyps fulvus) and lammergeiers (Gypaetus barbatus) patrol the valleys in search of carcasses.
+Over the highest mountain peaks, which are still clad in snow, golden eagles (Aquila chrysaetos) are soaring, whereas griffon vultures (Gyps fulvus) and lammergeiers (Gypaetus barbatus) patrol the valleys in search of carcasses.

 We spend a week in this area and then proceed north to Khorramabad, the capital of Luristan.
 As it turns out, this city is definitely not a nice place.
 Garbage and dung litter the streets, and also the river, where women wash carpets by stomping on them in the icy water.
 Boys clean our car windows, without us asking them, and demand money afterwards.
 The town is teeming with beggars.

 Even though spring is near, the mornings here are bitterly cold, the vegetation covered in rime.
 We don’t want to drive through Iran now, as we hope to get into contact with Lur nomads.
 As a consequence, we drive south again.
 We stop in a minor town to do some shopping.
 An elderly lady with henna-coloured hair grins to me and slaps me on the shoulder, while she strokes her chin and points to the sky.
-I guess that she is asking whether I am a priest, since I have a full beard.
+I guess that she is asking whether I am a priest, since I grow a full beard.
 (In Iran, only priests have full beards.)